 - Code reloading from stores without clearing the state.
 In Flux, there are two things that the store contains.
 These are “state change logic” and the “current state itself”.
-So if this two Flux vs Redux things is there on the same object there will be a problem while hot reloading aka hot module reloading.
-(Note – Hot reloading means: After one develops an app using modules then the hot part of reloading can replace your module without changing the state of the application.
-This is good to have featured as the app never reloads it just exchange right JS on save).
-Back to code reloading, on storing the object one can lose the state that the store is holding.
-The solution to this is there in REDUX where these two functions have been separated.
-Here one object holds the state and the other contains all the state change logic.
+If these two Flux vs Redux things are there on the same object, there will be a problem while hot reloading, aka hot module reloading.
+(Note – Hot reloading means: After one develops an app using modules, then the hot part of reloading can replace your module without changing the state of the application.
+This is good to have featured as the app never reloads; it just exchanges the right JS on save).
+Back to code reloading, one can lose the state that the store is holding on storing the object.
+The solution to this is there in REDUX, where these two functions have been separated.
+Here one object holds the state, and the other contains all the state change logic.

 - Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux applications).
-The architecture of Flux applications also gives the flexibility to choose what and how many parts of the data is exposed publicly.
-In Redux, this logic remains in the reducer function which is called for every action.
+Flux applications’ architecture also gives the flexibility to choose what and how many parts of the data are exposed publicly.
+In Redux, this logic remains in the reducer function, which is called for every action.
 Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a kind of simple function that returns a new state based on the previous state and action received).